These Oatmeal Raisin Cookies are perfectly crisp on the outside and soft and chewy on the inside, exactly the way you would want them to be.

 - Preheat to oven to 350 degrees.
 Line rimmed baking sheets with parchment paper and set aside.

-- In a large bowl, with a hand held mixer, beat together the butter and sugar until the mixture is light and fluffy.
+- In a large bowl, with a hand held mixer or using a stand mixer, beat together the butter brown sugar, and granulated sugar until the mixture is light and fluffy.
 This will take between 3 and 6 minutes.

 - Add the eggs one at a time.
 Then add in the vanilla.
 Be sure to scrape down the edges of the bowl with a spatula before each addition.